blinkoo-it/blinkoo-components-example/angular-example/README.md

   async initBlinkooLibrary() {
     await BlinkooWebInit.init({
-      apiKey: 'YOUR_API_KEY',
-    });
+      customApiBasePath: "http://localhost:4000", // only for development, remove parameter in production });
     this.isInitialized = true;
   }
 }
 ```

-*NB*: you can add to the DOM any component only after the library initialization is completed
+_NB_: you can add to the DOM any component only after the library initialization is completed

 - Create the `FeedComponent` or `SingleVideoComponent` as made in this repository (you can copy it to your project)